kelleygunner/solitaire_undo/README.md

 - Visual card snapping to stack positions

 ---
+# Project Structure

+- `Assets/Game` is the root folder containing all game-specific files.

+- `Game/Code` contains all source code files.
+  I intentionally kept the structure relatively flat and organized by features.
+Each feature is designed to remain as isolated and independent as possible.

+  In a real production project, Assembly Definitions (`.asmdef`) could be used to encapsulate internal implementation details and expose only the public API required by explicitly dependent features.

+- `Game/Scenes` contains the project scenes.
+  The main playable scene can be found here.

 # Implementation

 The Undo feature implementation is intentionally simple and focused on the assignment scope.